-- (a) Pendency of Application: Temporary privileges may be granted to an applicant with a completed application that qualifies as a clean file (see §2.1 of the Credentials Manual).
-Temporary privileges may be granted to an applicant whose file has been approved by the Credentials Committee and is awaiting approval of the Medical Executive Committee and the Board.
-Under no circumstances may such privileges be granted or renewed if the application is still pending because the applicant has not responded in a satisfactory manner to a request for clarification of a matter or for additional information. - (b) Care of Specific Patient: Temporary privileges may be granted to a practitioner for the care of a specific patient but only after receipt of a request for the specific privileges desired and confirmation of appropriate licensure, adequate professional liability insurance coverage and favorable results of the National Practitioner Data Bank query.
-Such temporary privileges may not be granted in more than (3) three instances in any 12 month period after which the practitioner must apply for staff appointment, and are restricted to the care of specific patients for which they are granted.

-- (c) Coverage of Services: Where a service is not adequately covered to meet important patient care needs, temporary privileges may be granted to an applicant for staff membership upon receipt of application and verification of the following information: appropriate licensure, adequate professional liability insurance, DEA registration (if applicable), current clinical competency, education and training, and NPDB query responses.
+- (b) Pendency of Application of a Banner Practitioner: Temporary privileges may be granted to an applicant who is a member of another Banner Medical Staff and has submitted a complete application but only after verification that the practitioner is in good standing at the other Banner hospital/outpatient surgery center(s) and meets the requirements for requested privileges and review of favorable results of the National Practitioner Data Bank query.
+Under no circumstances may such privileges be continued if the application is still pending because the applicant has not responded in a satisfactory manner to a request for clarification of a matter or for additional information. - (c) Care of Specific Patient: Temporary privileges may be granted to a practitioner for the care of a specific patient but only after receipt of a request for the specific privileges desired and confirmation of appropriate licensure, adequate professional liability insurance coverage and favorable results of the National Practitioner Data Bank query.
+Such temporary privileges may not be granted in more than (3) three instances in any 12 month period after which the practitioner must apply for staff appointment, and are restricted to the care of specific patients for which they are granted. - (d) Coverage of Services: Where a service is not adequately covered to meet patient care needs, temporary privileges may be granted to an applicant for staff membership upon receipt of application and verification of the following information: appropriate licensure, adequate professional liability insurance, DEA registration (if applicable), current clinical competency, education and training, and NPDB query responses.
 Privilege criteria for the requested privilege(s) must be met.
 Temporary privileges shall be granted under this provision only under exceptional circumstances and never solely for the sake of physician convenience.
 Temporary privileges will be considered on an individual basis for a period not to exceed 60 days upon completion of CPOE/EMR training.
-One extension may be granted for an additional period not to exceed 60 days. - (d) Teaching: Temporary teaching privileges may be granted for no more than five (5) days for each approved activity upon the recommendation of the Department Chair or Chief of Staff upon receipt of the following information: an Arizona license or Education Teaching license; documentation of the College of Medicine Dean's approval and invitation to demonstrate and perform medical procedures and surgical techniques; evidence of professional liability insurance in the amount required by the Board; documentation of compliance with health screening requirements; and a statement signed by the practitioner agreeing to comply with the Bylaws, the Code of Conduct and Banner policies and procedures, accepting responsibility and liability for all patient care activities performed and agreeing to abide by limitations placed on his/her activities.
+One extension may be granted for an additional period not to exceed 60 days. - (e) Routine Application: Temporary privileges may be granted to a medical staff member with a routine application where the Banner Board Medical Staff Subcommittee has recommended appointment or reappointment to the board.

-5.13-3 ADDITIONAL PROCEDURES
+5.12-3 PROVISIONAL PRIVILEGES - ADDITIONAL PROCEDURES

-Temporary privileges to obtain additional specific procedures approved to be performed at the Medical Center may be granted by the Department chair, subject to approval by the Medical Executive Committee and ratification by the Board, but only after the member has applied for the privileges and has provided documentation of appropriate training and recent experience as required by approved criteria.
+Provisional privileges to obtain additional specific procedures, or non-procedural privileges, may be provisionally granted to be performed as required by privilege specific criteria in order to satisfy proctoring and/or other requirements at Banner Casa Grande Medical Center, and may be granted by the Department chair, subject to ratification by the Medical Executive Committee and Board, but only after the member has applied for the privileges and has provided documentation of appropriate training and recent experience as required by approved criteria

-5.13-4 TERMINATION
+5.12-4 TERMINATION

-The CEO, Chief of Staff, department Clinical Service Chief, credentials chairman or Chief Medical Officer may terminate any or all of a practitioner's temporary privileges on the discovery of any information or the occurrence of any event of a nature that raises a question about a practitioner's professional qualifications.
+The CEO, Chief of Staff, department chairman, or credentials chairman may terminate any or all of a practitioner's temporary privileges on the discovery of any information or the occurrence of any event of a nature that raises a question about a practitioner's professional qualifications.
 In the event of such termination, the practitioner's patients then in the Medical Center will be assigned to another practitioner.
-The wishes of the patient will be considered, where feasible, in choosing a substitute practitioner
+The wishes of the patient will be considered, where feasible, in choosing a substitute practitioner.

-5.13-5 RIGHTS OF THE PRACTITIONER
+5.12-5 RIGHTS OF THE PRACTITIONER